![]() |

 Pre-Assembly Bulletin of Reports.
 It is subject to

-amendment by the assembly.
+review.
 ElectionsSynod Assembly will be holding elections for

 Visit the Nominations page for